sudheerj/reactjs-interview-questions/README.md

 4.  ### What is the difference between Element and Component?

     An _Element_ is a plain object describing what you want to appear on the screen in terms of the DOM nodes or other components. _Elements_ can contain other _Elements_ in their props.
 Creating a React element is cheap.
-Once an element is created, it is never mutated.
+Once an element is created, it cannot be mutated.

-    The object representation of React Element would be as follows:
+    The JavaScript representation of React Element would be as follows:

     ```javascript
     const element = React.createElement("div", { id: "login-btn" }, "Login");
     ```

-    The above `React.createElement()` function returns an object:
+    The above `React.createElement()` function returns an object as below:

     ```
     {